 4.1 Findings in the context of other studies

 We present a novel IAM framework and provide an new set of consistent SSP-scenario quantifications for energy supply, atmospheric carbon concentration, climate-induced damage to GWP and bioenergy production from energy crops, exploring impacts on food consumption, cropland change and terrestrial carbon storage.
 The SSP-scenario quantifications available from the SSP database suggest that primary energy for all five SSPs will range from 700 to 1824 EJ in 2100 for the baseline case, and from 562 to 1316 EJ in 2100 under mitigation [considering only the marker scenarios and choosing the mitigation scenario with the RCP that is closest to our realization, (Fig. 3; SSP-Database, 2015)].
 For the mitigation scenarios, this compares to 1087-1252 EJ of primary energy in 2100, estimated by the climate-economy model in our study.
 In the SSP database quantifications, energy from biomass production increases for all baseline scenarios (differently to our projections even for SSP5 “Taking the highway”), and is much more pronounced in the mitigation scenarios.
 For example, for SSP4 “A road divided” the mitigation scenario simulated with GCAM4 (SSP4-26) projects primary energy use from biomass of 448 EJ in 2100, compared to 111 EJ in 2100 in the baseline scenario (SSP4-Baseline).
-This increase is similar as in our study (reference: 191 EJ in 2100 vs. mitigation: 519 EJ in 2100) and is also accompanied by a strong increase in cropland area due to mitigation (2936 Mha and 1761 Mha in 2100 in the mitigation and baseline case, respectively; 2777 Mha and 1962 Mha, respectively, in our study) (SSP-Database, 2015).
+This increase is comparable to that in our study (reference: 191 EJ in 2100 vs. mitigation: 519 EJ in 2100) and is also accompanied by a strong increase in cropland area due to mitigation (2936 Mha and 1761 Mha in 2100 in the mitigation and baseline case, respectively; 2777 Mha and 1962 Mha, respectively, in our study) (SSP-Database, 2015).
 Similarly, the CO2 emission trajectories calculated from the climate-economy model compare with the CO2 emission trajectories reported in Riahi et al. (2017; Fig. A 2 in Appendix A8).
 Cropland projections for the SSP database quantifications cover a range from 1052 to 2936 Mha, which is slightly wider compared to the ranges previously published in the literature.
 For example, Schmitz et al. (2014) analysed cropland development until 2050 for scenarios based on SSP2 “Middle of the road” and SSP3 “A rocky road”, taking into account a range of climate projections and agro-economic models, arriving at a range from 1400 Mha to 2300 Mha in 2050.
 A later model inter-comparison study (Alexander et al., 2017) including a larger set of models and scenarios (including all five SSPs) arrived at global cropland projections of 1100 to 2700 Mha in 2100.
 Our cropland projections for all scenarios, except SSP3 “A rocky road”, are within the range reported by other studies and modelling teams (1546 to 2777 Mha in 2100).
 Cropland projections for SSP3 “A rocky road” extend beyond this range (3950 Mha and 4237 Mha in reference and mitigation respectively); reasons are discussed below.
 Biomass losses in conjunction with the extreme cropland increases projected under this scenario provide the major explanation for terrestrial ecosystems becoming a carbon source in our analysis.